devbazy/py-dogeapi/README.md

 ## Usage

-Before you start, you must set the api key in config.yaml file.
+Before you start, you must set the api key in config.yaml file or if you don't want to use an additional file you can set api url/key directly in your main file.

 example.py